oguru/DnD-AI/Session/10 - Loose Ends.md

 - **Answer:** An echo
 - **Right Answer Fact:** "The city's bell tower has a hidden chamber where the original city charter is kept - it's written entirely in limerick form because the founding mayor was a frustrated poet!"

+### Spotting Dart
+As you move through the crowded streets filled with refugees and rebuilding efforts, Okurak's keen eyes spot a familiar figure trying to blend into a group of displaced citizens near a relief station. **Dart**, the skinny, wheezy dwarf from his old crew, is hunched over and clearly attempting to remain inconspicuous.

+When he realizes he's been spotted, his shoulders slump in defeat rather than fear.
+The usual cowardly demeanor is replaced by something resembling shame and desperate hope.

+### Dart's Revelation
+**Dart:** *[coughing and wheezing]* "Okurak...
+I...
+I know you have every reason to kill me, but please, just listen for a moment.
+I was never working for Fazrahl by choice."

+**The Truth About Dart:**
+- When Fazrahl performed the city-wide ritual to steal Pelor's power, the magical domination that had controlled Dart for years suddenly broke
+- Fazrahl's transformation into a new divine entity severed his mental connections to his old pawns
+- The ritual failed to affect Dart because he was neither strong enough nor innocent enough to be a viable target
+- With the domination lifted, Dart was flooded with horrific memories of everything he'd been forced to do while under Fazrahl's control
+- He fled Athkatla in terror and sought refuge here among the other displaced people

+**Dart's Proof:** He still carries the **Celestine Dawn communication crystal** that Fazrahl used to give him orders, but it now shows only static and dead energy.

 ### Ratan's Joy
 - Ratan watches the brawl with amusement, embracing Nip afterwards with tears in his eyes
 - "I never gave up hope, old friend.
 Welcome back to the world of the living."